ga4gh/vrs/docs/source/terms_and_model.rst

 An allele may refer to a number of alternative forms of the same gene or same genetic locus.
 In the genetics community, *allele* may also refer to a specific haplotype.
-In the context of biological sequences, “allele” refers to a distinct state of a molecule at a location.
+In the context of biological sequences, "allele" refers to a distinct state of a molecule at a location.

 **Computational Definition**